sachinmw/puppetQuest/Quest_Guide/quests/application_orchestrator.md

 execute: ls
 {% endtask %}

-We can use the console to trigger Puppet runs on our two nodes directly.
+You can trigger Puppet runs on the two nodes directly from the PE console.
-Navigate to your PE console by entering `https://<VM's IP ADDRESS>` in the address bar of your browser.
+Navigate to your PE console by entering `https://<VM'S IP ADDRESS>` in the address bar of your browser.
 Log in with the following credentials:

 * User: admin